GSA-Forecaster: Forecasting Graph-Based Time-Dependent Data with Graph Sequence Attention: Related Work

 \section{Related Work}

-\rtwo{Graph-based time-dependent data is a set of dependent time series where the data may show dependency within each time series (called temporal dependency) and between different time series (called spatial dependency, even if physical space is not involved).
-A graph is used to capture the spatial dependency: a node of the graph indexes a time series and an edge represents spatial dependency between two time series.
-If each time series is associated with a physical location (though it is not necessary to be so), the data is also called spatial time series \cite{Spatial_Time_Series_Def_2003,Spatial_Time_Series_Def_2019} or spatial- and time-dependent data \cite{Forecaster}.
-Graph-based time-dependent data is different from temporal graphs~\cite{temporal_graph}, another type of graph data, as, in temporal graphs, each node of the graph is not associated with a time series, and only the edges of the graph change over time.}
+Graph-based time-dependent data comprises sets of interdependent time series, exhibiting both within-series (temporal) and between-series (spatial) dependencies.
+This data is represented using graphs where nodes correspond to individual time series and edges signify spatial dependencies.
+When each time series is associated with a physical location, the data is often referred to as spatial time series or spatial- and time-dependent data~\cite{Spatial_Time_Series_Def_2003, Spatial_Time_Series_Def_2019, Forecaster}.
+It is important to distinguish this from temporal graphs~\cite{temporal_graph}, where nodes do not represent time series and only graph edges evolve over time.

-For forecasting graph-based time-dependent data, we propose (1) a \textit{new} attention mechanism (graph sequence attention) that captures temporal dependency significantly better than prior attention mechanisms; (2) a \textit{new} model (GSA-Forecaster) that achieves significantly better forecasting accuracy compared with state-of-the-art models.
-In this section, we review prior models and attention mechanisms and discuss the differences between them and our work.
+In the context of forecasting graph-based time-dependent data, we introduce a \textit{new} attention mechanism (graph sequence attention) and a \textit{new} model (GSA-Forecaster).
+These offer significantly enhanced accuracy over existing state-of-the-art models.
+This section reviews previous models and attention mechanisms, highlighting how our work differs from them.